 My name is Heidi Joy Clem, and I am a certified dog trainer and behavior consultant.
 I started training in 2011 in competition and sports work, primarly agility and competition obedience.
 I spent years working with easy cases and teaching basic obedience.
 One day I adopted a reactive dog.
 This was beyond what I had the skills to conquer.
 So I hired a trainer and interned under her.
 I also enrolled in the Animal Behavior College where I completed my certification in 2016.
 However, I still didn't learn much about what I was most passionate about: Reactive and Aggressive dogs.
 I spend the next few years reading, researching, and interning under other trainers, developing my own method out of a combination of different protocols.
 Eventually I was connected with a couple of trainers who were building a program called Affective Dog Behavior: a study of how the neurochemicals in the brain can affect behavior and how we can use that to our advantage to help reactive dogs learn to feel safe in any environment.
-I finished my certification in Affective Dog Behavior in 2021 and am now certified as a K9 Life Coach.

 As of 2021, I have successfully rehabilitate dozens of challenging cases.